JackDougherty/jack-site/_pages/educ309.md

 - Discuss readings nominated by students, with their [short essays on why it matters and discussion question guide](http://bit.ly/educ309-discussion-guide).
 This is NOT a presentation.
 Instead, leaders should be prepared to guide an engaging discussion with the class for 12-15 minutes.
 - **Reminder:** Discussion leaders will start immediately at the beginning of class, with no prep time.
   - Mabel will lead: Valerie Strauss, "Analysis: Elizabeth Warren made charter school supporters mighty angry.
 Now they are targeting her."
 Washington Post, October 30, 2019, <https://www.washingtonpost.com/education/2019/10/30/elizabeth-warren-made-charter-school-supporters-mighty-angry-now-they-are-targeting-her/>
-  - Meghan will lead: Perry Stein, “DC Charter Schools Experience First Enrollment Drop since 1996,” Washington Post, October 22, 2019, <https://www.washingtonpost.com/local/education/dc-charter-schools-experience-first-enrollment-decline-since-1996/2019/10/22/95d691f6-f4da-11e9-a285-882a8e386a96_story.html>
+  - Meghan will lead: Diane Ravitch, "The Charter School Mistake" LA Times, October 1, 2013 <https://www.latimes.com/opinion/op-ed/la-oe-ravitch-charters-school-reform-20131001-story.html>
+    - and
+  - Diane Ravitch, "Indianapolis: What the Public Schools Learned from the Charter Schools" Common Dreams, June 2017, <https://www.commondreams.org/views/2017/06/18/indianapolis-what-public-schools-learned-charter-schools>
   - Rafael will lead: Elizabeth Todd-Breland. *A Political Education: Black Politics and Education Reform in Chicago since the 1960s.* (University of North Carolina Press, 2018), excerpts from introduction (pp 7-12, 15) and chapter 4 (pp. 126-135), on [Moodle](http://moodle.trincoll.edu)
   - Caila will lead: bell hooks, "Chapter 12: Confronting Class in the Classroom," *Teaching to Transgress* (Routledge, 1994), pp. 177-190, <http://sites.utexas.edu/lsjcs/files/2018/02/Teaching-to-Transcend.pdf>.
 - Everyone: add your [anonymous constructive criticism for each discussion leader](https://forms.gle/H9z4jPe8GWiU88vX7)